IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Related Work

-Normalization plays a central role in modern deep learning, enabling faster convergence and improved generalization across natural language processing (NLP)~\citep{bert,transformer,llama,llama2,llama3,qwen,deepseekv3} and computer vision (CV)~\citep{resnet,vit,convnet}.
+Normalization plays a central role in modern deep learning, enabling faster convergence and improved generalization across natural language processing (NLP)~\citep{transformer,llama,llama2,llama3,qwen,deepseekv3} and computer vision (CV)~\citep{resnet,vit,convnet}.

-Batch Normalization (BN)~\citep{batchnorm} normalizes activations across mini-batches to stabilize training, with numerous extensions such as Mean-only BN~\citep{bn1}, $L^p$-Norm BN~\citep{bn2}, Conditional BN~\citep{bn3}, and Whitening BN~\citep{bn7}.
+Batch Normalization (BN)~\citep{batchnorm} normalizes activations across mini-batches to stabilize training, with numerous extensions such as Mean-only BN~\citep{bn1}, $L^p$-Norm BN~\citep{bn2}, Conditional BN~\citep{bn3}, and Whitening BN~\citep{bn7,bn4,re2}.
 Layer Normalization (LN)~\citep{layernorm} was proposed for sequential and small-batch settings and has inspired variants including Dynamic LN~\citep{ln1}, RMSNorm~\citep{rmsnorm}, and Adaptive LN~\citep{adaln}, which are now standard in Transformers~\citep{transformer,vit}.
 Group Normalization (GN)~\citep{gn} and Batch Group Normalization (BGN)~\citep{bgn} extend this idea by combining grouping across features, channels, or batches.
-Collectively, these methods underscore normalization as a structural tool for scaling depth and stabilizing optimization.
+Collectively, these methods underscore normalization as a structural tool for scaling depth and stabilizing optimization~\citep{normalization,adaln,j1}.

-Beyond variance-centric approaches, some works attempt to explicitly shape activation distributions.
-For example, \cite{normal} encourage Gaussian-like features via power transforms with additive noise, arguing that Gaussianity enhances representational capacity while noise acts as implicit regularization.
-However, this approach faces key limitations: it does not optimize mutual information with targets, incurs overhead in estimating power parameters, and introduces stochasticity that can destabilize training (see Appendix~\ref{app:normalnorm}).
+Beyond variance-centric approaches, some works attempt to explicitly shape representation distributions.
+For example, \citet{normal} encourage Gaussian-like features via power transforms with additive noise, arguing that Gaussianity enhances representational capacity while noise acts as implicit regularization.
+We identify key theoretical and practical limitations in this approach.
+The method lacks a principled information-theoretic analysis within the context of deep neural networks.
+Specifically, the design of NormalNorm is based on the mutual information game (Theorem 2.1~\citep{normal}) which relies on strong assumptions regarding the first and second moments of the input and noise and neglects higher-order statistics.
+Consequently, the objective is misaligned with generalization: by prioritizing entropy maximization, the method indiscriminately preserves information, failing to filter task-irrelevant nuisance factors and leading to suboptimal performance.
+Practically, NormalNorm incurs computational overhead in estimating power parameters and introduces stochasticity that can destabilize training (see Appendix~\ref{app:normalnorm} and~\ref{app:eff}).